 While it is the duty of all OKWU Academic Schools to assist in the development of the spiritual life of students, the School of Ministry and Christian Thought is dedicated to help build campus spiritual life by providing guidance for students and faculty in Christian ideas and ideals.
-The School also desires to prepare students who are seeking ordination for (and to encourage them to pursue) a seminary education or another relevant graduate degree.
+The School of Ministry & Christian Thought also desires to prepare students who are seeking ordination for (and to encourage them to pursue) a seminary education or another relevant graduate degree.